Law

 International and European Legal Studies Certificate

-Exchange students who register for 30 ECTS per semester and who pass all the exams can obtain the International and European Legal Studies Certificate.
+Exchange students who register for 30 ECTS per semester or 60 ECTS for the full year and who pass all the courses can obtain the International and European Legal Studies Certificate.

 Comparative, International and European Law (CIEL)